 Study Duration

 Longer study periods cost more to insure.
-A single semester (4-6 months) will be cheaper than a full degree programme (2-4 years).
+A single semester of 4 to 6 months will be cheaper than a full degree programme of 2 to 4 years.
 Some providers offer discounted annual rates for multi-year policies, which may work out cheaper than renewing semester by semester.

 Study Destination

 Where you study has a major impact on premiums.
-The USA is typically the most expensive destination to insure due to high medical costs.
-Australia, UK, and Europe sit in the mid-range, while Southeast Asian destinations are generally cheaper.
+The USA is typically the most expensive destination to insure due to extremely high medical costs.
+The UK and Europe sit in the mid-range.
+Japan and Southeast Asian destinations are generally less expensive to cover.

 🎓